erikyao/erikyao.github.io/_posts/2026-01-16-linking-the-dots-1-an-example-of-linking.md

 ---
-title: "Linking the Dots #1: An Example of Linking"
+title: "Linking the Dots #1: An Example of Linking in C"
 description: ""
 category: Compiler
 tags: []